 While there is a published study demonstrating validity of the MATRx, many dentists in the field have some concerns with this method.
 One of the most important predictors of success is the degree of mandibular advancement.
-While this can vary greatly from patient to patient, with increased flexibility of muscles and ligaments, mandibular advancement can improve by up to 50% over the first three months with the use of an oral appliance.
+While this can vary greatly from patient to patient, with increased flexibility of muscles and ligaments, mandibular advancement can improve by up to 50% over the first three months with the use of obstructive sleep apnea treatment oral appliances.

 Professor Fernanda Almeida, in her keynote address at the ASA meeting in 2013, expressed concerns with attempts to predict success over a single night sleep study with the MATRx.
 She stated that there are many patients who require a more extended time frame to achieve optimal mandibular advancement and certainly this reflects my experience.

 Method Three – The Pharyngometer

 A number of dentists employ the pharyngometer, which uses sound waves to evaluate the airway, in order to predict effectiveness and optimal mandibular position.
 There are no published studies demonstrating validity of this instrument and it is not recommended by the American Academy of Dental Sleep Medicine.

 Method Four – Trial with a definitive state-of-the-art oral appliance

 At SleepWise Clinic, rather than using a temporary device, we offer a trial of therapy using a definitive state-of-the-art oral appliance.